This semi-homemade Despicable Me Agnes costume is perfect for girls of all ages this Halloween. For a Despicable Me birthday party too.

 - Brown face paint – or you could use an eyeliner or lip liner

-Obviously though there was a little crafting to be done.
-How many pairs of overalls have you seen with red buttons on them, and trying to find the pre-striped t-shirt was all but impossible.
+There was a little crafting to be done.
+How many pairs of overalls have you seen with red buttons on them, or pre-striped brown and yellow tees?

-They came with a traditional buckle which just wasn’t going to do.
-I removed those, hemmed the bottom of the shoulder strap, hand-stitched a buttonhole and then stitched on a large red button.
+They came with a traditional buckle that just wasn’t going to do.
+I removed those, hemmed the bottom of the shoulder strap, hand-stitched buttonholes, and then stitched on large red buttons.

 - Yellow t-shirt